pleasetrythisathome/burn-uber/about.md

 layout: copy
 ---

+#### About

 Concepted by [Kae Burke](http://houseofyes.org/).
 Developed by [Dylan Butman](https://github.com/pleasetrythisathome/burn-uber).
 Created together... for Burners and friends.

 Made possible by the generous support of [House of Yes](http://houseofyes.org/).

+#### Disclaimer

+This website and all associated materials have no relation to Uber Technologies, Inc. or any of it's subsidiary, parent, or related companies or ventures.
+If you're an uber lawyer reading this, we hope you appreciate a good joke, and suggest you request a ride to BRC.